sybrew/the-seo-framework/readme.txt

 * Disables 404 pages and empty categories from being indexed, even if they don't send a 404 response.
 * Automatically notifies Google, Bing and Yandex on Post or Page update and deletion when sitemaps are enabled.

-**This plugin allows you to manually set these values for each post, page, supported CPT and term:**
+**This plugin allows you to manually set various values for each post, page, public CPT and term.**

-* Title
-* Description
-* Canonical URL
-* Robots (nofollow, noindex, noarchive)
-* Redirect, with optional Multisite spam filter (Post/Page/CPT only)
-* Local on-site search settings (Post/Page/CPT only)

 **This plugin allows you to adjust over 90 site settings, including:**